Module 2: Setting up VPC

 Amazon VPC was released in the fall of 2009, as Amazon was aware that VPC would be a useful addition to its platform, offering better security and isolation for customers.
 The Amazon VPC allows users to launch resources within the AWS cloud into a virtual network that is defined by the users.
 It is similar to a traditional network that would be run in an individual data center, but also has the benefits of using the scalable AWS infrastructure.

-In this VPC Fundamentals course, students will have the opportunity to learn about the background of Amazon VPC.
+In this VPC training, students will have the opportunity to learn about the background of Amazon VPC.
 Following that introduction, students will be able to participate in hands-on learning by setting up their own VPC.
 The VPC is a virtual network that holds all your Amazon services.
 It’s isolated from other virtual networks within the AWS cloud.

 Once completed with the course, students should feel comfortable discussing what VPC is and how to set up a VPC and subnets.